-- Children that are removed from their home and placed in a foster family home or a child care institution. - Parents or primary caregiver of such a child, in order to facilitate the reunification of the child, safely, appropriately and in a timely fashion. - Children that have reunified, but only during the 15-month period that begins on the date that the child returns home

-Allowable Services and Activities

-- · Individual, group, and family counseling - Inpatient, residential, or outpatient substance abuse treatment services - Mental health services - Assistance to address domestic violence - Temporary child care and therapeutic services for families, including crisis nurseries. - Peer-to-peer mentoring and support groups for parents and primary caregivers - Services/activities that facilitate access to and visitation of children by parents and siblings. - Transportation to or from any of the services and activities described above

-Please note: Case management and/or linkages to services are not allowable under PSSF FR.
+Target Population Children that are removed from their home and placed in a foster family home or a child care institution.
+Parents or primary caregiver of such a child, in order to facilitate the reunification of the child, safely, appropriately and in a timely fashion.
+Children that have reunified, but only during the 15-month period that begins on the date that the child returns home Allowable Services and Activities Individual, group, and family counseling Inpatient, residential, or outpatient substance abuse treatment services Mental health services Assistance to address domestic violence Temporary child care and therapeutic services for families, including crisis nurseries.
+Peer-to-peer mentoring and support groups for parents and primary caregivers Services/activities that facilitate access to and visitation of children by parents and siblings.
+Transportation to or from any of the services and activities described above Please note: Case management and/or linkages to services are not allowable under PSSF FR.
 These funds are for the provision of the direct services specified above only.

-Family Reunification Services are limited to the following:

-Behavior health, mental health services Childcare (temporary) Domestic violence services Parent/sibling visitation
+Family Reunification Services are limited to the following: Behavior health, mental health services Peer support Childcare (temporary) Respite care Domestic violence services Substance abuse treatment Parent/sibling visitation Transportation